Matatika/tap-google-sheets/README.md

 * When using the `key_properties` setting, you must choose columns with no null values.

 * You can extract multiple sheets using the `sheets` config, which is just an array containing configurable properties for each item.
 Doing so will ignore any sheet config defined by the root level `sheet_id`, `output_name`, `child_sheet_name`, `key_properties` properties.

+  Alternative, if you just want to extract multiple child sheets within the same sheet file, you can set `child_sheet_names` for which

 ### Loaders Tested